6161726f6e/EditYoutubeMusicPlaylists/README.md

 * function "getPlaylists(w)" -
 get playlists.  if w = 1, write to file.

+* function "getPlaylistTracks(plName)" -
+pass in name of a Playlist to list all tracks, artists, and track count.

 * function "getPlaylistId(plName)" -
 pass in name of Playlist to get the ID so can edit it.